Middle-square method

 One iteration of the middle-square method, showing a 6-digit seed, which is then squared, and the resulting value has its middle 6 digits as the output value (and also as the next seed for the sequence).

 Directed graph of all 100 2-digit pseudorandom numbers obtained using the middle-square method with n = 2.

-In mathematics and computer science, the middle-square method is a method of generating pseudorandom numbers.
+In mathematics and computer science, the middle-square method or midsquares method is a method of generating pseudorandom numbers.
 In practice it is a highly flawed method for many practical purposes, since its period is usually very short and it has some severe weaknesses; repeated enough times, the middle-square method will either begin repeatedly generating the same number or cycle to a previous number in the sequence and loop indefinitely.

 History

 In mathematics

 The method was invented by John von Neumann, and was described by him at a conference in 1949.

 In the 1949 talk, Von Neumann quipped that "Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin."
 What he meant, he elaborated, was that there were no true "random numbers", just means to produce them, and "a strict arithmetic procedure", like the middle-square method, "is not such a method".
 Nevertheless, he found these methods hundreds of times faster than reading "truly" random numbers off punch cards, which had practical importance for his ENIAC work.
 He found the "destruction" of middle-square sequences to be a factor in their favor, because it could be easily detected: "one always fears the appearance of undetected short cycles".
 Nicholas Metropolis reported sequences of 750,000 digits before "destruction" by means of using 38-bit numbers with the "middle-square" method.

 The book The Broken Dice by Ivar Ekeland gives an extended account of how the method was invented by a Franciscan friar known only as Brother Edvin sometime between 1240 and 1250.
 Supposedly, the manuscript is now lost, but Jorge Luis Borges sent Ekeland a copy that he made at the Vatican Library.

 Modifying the middle-square algorithm with a Weyl sequence improves period and randomness.